GEO Group: 2010s

 In February 2012, GEO Group and Mississippi state authorities settled a class-action suit was that had been filed in 2010 against state authorities and GEO over conditions at the Walnut Grove Youth Correctional Facility in Mississippi, the largest juvenile facility in the United States.
 The settlement required the state to end its contract with GEO, and put operations at the facility under a federal court monitor.
 The state transferred juvenile offenders to state-run facilities, and the company additionally lost contracts for operating two other prisons in Mississippi.

 In July 2012, two undocumented immigrants in Florida turned themselves in to police in order to get themselves placed in the Broward Transitional Center, which was holding immigration detainees, It is the only privately owned immigration detention center in Florida. assertedly to report on conditions inside the facility, as accounts in the immigrant community alleged substandard conditions.
 The pair alleged "substandard or callous medical care, including a woman taken for ovarian surgery and returned the same day, still bleeding, to her cell, and a man who urinated blood for days but was not taken to see a doctor".
 In September 2012, U.S. Congressman Ted Deutch of Pompano Beach wrote a letter to ICE regarding the contract under which GEO operates the facility, requesting a case-by-case investigation.
 Twenty-five other congressional representatives signed on to the inquiry.
+(Ultimately, in January 2013, Deutch received a reply that he found unsatisfactory.)

 A 2014 lawsuit filed on behalf of nine immigrant plaintiffs in Denver, Colorado, alleged they were threatened with solitary confinement if they refused to work without pay.
 Not having been convicted of a crime, they asserted that they could not be required to work like convicts in prison.
 This eventually grew into a March 2017 class-action lawsuit alleging violations of the U.S. Constitution and federal antislavery laws with respect to 60,000 current and former immigrant detainees at the Denver Contract Detention Facility based in Aurora, Colorado.
 The suit alleged that the detainees were made to work for less than a dollar a day or for nothing at all.
 On December 2, 2017, 64-year-old Kamyar Samimi, who had come to the U.S. in 1976, was taken into ICE custody at his home due to his having been arrested for a minor drug offense in 2005.
 He was imprisoned at the Aurora contract facility, where he died 16 days later from cardiac arrest.
 In 2012, Evalin-Ali Mandza died of cardiac arrest at the same detention center.
 An investigation of Mandza's death found GEO employees did not know how to use an EKG machine and procrastinated in calling an ambulance.
 In 2019, the Denver City Council voted to terminate a $10 million contract with GEO and CoreCivic, but later temporarily extended those contracts, and in 2022 approved a new $1.5 million contract for GEO Group to provide electronic monitoring equipment for the city.